Andrew Blake Wants To Change The World With Kindness And Hard Cider — And Who Couldn’t Use More Of Both?

 Andrew Blake is a salt-of-the-earth kind of guy.
 He’s part of the third generation of Blakes to work on Blake Farms, a booming operation located in Armada, Michigan, a small town about an hour outside of Detroit.
 It started as a modest, 100-acre apple orchard, purchased sight unseen by his grandfather, Gerald, in 1946, after he left his job as an engineer for Chrysler.
 With a homegrown workforce of 13 children to help around the farm, plenty of things got done.

-In the time since, under the direction of Andrew’s father and uncle, the farm’s footprint has expanded 10-fold in area and the amount of workers is nearly 50 times the size of the nuclear family that initially populated a three-bedroom farmhouse.
+In the time since, under the direction of Andrew’s father and uncle, the farm’s footprint has expanded 10-fold in area, and the amount of workers is nearly 50 times the size of the nuclear family that initially populated a three-bedroom farmhouse.
 With integrated retail elements, Blake Farms has transformed into a family-oriented agri-tainment destination and serves as one of the more-visited tourist spots in Michigan, with nearly 700,000 annual visitors.

 But where was Andrew Blake going to fit into it all after graduating from Michigan State University?
 It turns out that, with a little luck and a particular kind of thirst, he’d launch an entirely new wing of the Blake empire and take the company into the beverage aisle of grocery stores in nearly half the states in the union.